Details About the Question Types of ASVAB

 In the paper and pencil version of the test, there are nine subtests.
 These are:

 - Paragraph Comprehension (PC)

 - Auto and Shop Information (AS)

 - Mechanical Comprehension (MC)

 - Assembling Objects (AO)

-There are a total of 225 questions and the time allotted to answer them is 149 minutes.
-The time allotted to each section varies from 9 minutes for Electronics Information (EI), to 36 minutes for Arithmetic Reasoning (AR).
-If an examinee finishes the questions of a particular section ahead of the allotted time, he may use the remaining time to review the questions.
-However, no examinee may return to a previous subtest once the allotted time is over.
+There are 225 questions in total and the time allotted to answer them is 149 minutes.
+For each section the duration varies from 9 minutes for Electronics Information (EI), to 36 minutes for Arithmetic Reasoning (AR).
+If a test-taker finishes the questions of a particular section ahead of the allotted time, he may use the remaining time to review the questions.
+However, you cannot return to a previous subtest once the allotted time is over.

 In the computer version of the test, also known as the CAT-ASVAB, there are ten subtests.
 The Auto and Shop Information subtest of the paper and pencil version is split into two separate sections:

 The other sections are similar in both the versions of this test.
 The total number of questions in CAT-ASVAB is 145, which are to be completed in 154 minutes.
 An answer cannot be changed once it has been entered into the computer, unlike the other version of the test.

 The CAT-ASVAB is of a shorter duration because it is an adaptive test.
 A candidate proceeds from one difficulty level to another, based on his performance on the previous question.